Chart Color Schemes

 Watson lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Watson is around 7,399.
-This reflects an increase of 672 people since the 2021 Census, which reported a population of 6,727 in the suburb.
-The change was inferred from AreaSearch's estimate of 7,169 residents following examination of the latest ERP data release by the ABS (June 2024), along with an additional 245 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,016 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Watson's growth of 10.0% since the 2021 census exceeded both the state (6.7%) and SA4 region averages, marking it as a growth leader in the area.
-Overseas migration contributed approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+As per AreaSearch's analysis of ABS population updates and new addresses validated for the suburb of Watson, the estimated population as of May 2026 is around 7,554.
+This figure represents an increase of 827 people (12.3%) since the 2021 Census, which reported a population of 6,727.
+The change was inferred from AreaSearch's resident population estimate of 7,377 following examination of the latest ERP data release by the ABS in June 2025 and an additional 245 validated new addresses since the Census date.
+This results in a population density ratio of 2,058 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Watson's growth of 12.3% since the 2021 census surpassed both the state's growth rate of 8.3% and that of its SA4 region, making it a growth leader in the area.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on a 2022 base year.
-Future population trends forecast a significant increase in Watson, with an expected rise of 2,400 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 29.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
+Future population trends indicate a significant increase in the top quartile of Australian statistical areas, with the suburb of Watson expected to increase by 2,229 persons to reach an estimated total of 9,783 by 2041, reflecting an overall increase of 27.2% over the 16-year period.

 Frequently Asked Questions - Population